 Several backup tools exist.
 At the base level I tend to use rdiff.

 1.19.2 Editor support

-SiSU documents are prepared / marked up in utf-8 text you are free to use the text editor of your choice.
+SiSU documents are prepared / marked up in utf-8 text you are free to use the text editor of without opening each document where within each your matches are found.